 How is laser atherectomy performed?

 Dr. Lam uses the Spectranetics excimer laser to “photo-ablate,” or essentially vaporize, plaque, calcium deposits and other build-up inside the vessel.
 Once the blockage is cleared, Dallas vascular surgeon Dr. Lam guides a catheter through the blood vessel to restore blood flow to the peripheral tissue.
-Once adequate blood flow is restored, foot sores and wounds are able to heal, thus preventing amputation.
+Once adequate blood flow is restored, foot sores and wounds are able to heal, thus preventing the need for amputation in almost all cases.

 What are the benefits?